cgava/EA31337-classes/README.md

 ### `Dict` class

-Use this class to store the values in form of a collective attribute–value pairs, in similar way as [associative arrays](https://en.wikipedia.org/wiki/Associative_array) with a [hash table](https://en.wikipedia.org/wiki/Hash_table) work.
+Use this class to store the values in form of a collective attribute-value pairs, in similar way as [associative arrays](https://en.wikipedia.org/wiki/Associative_array) with a [hash table](https://en.wikipedia.org/wiki/Hash_table) work.